jedi-academy/learn-4711/data/lessons/faq-general.md

 If you send an email from inside D2L, it cannot be responded to.
 D2L is a notification only service, which tries to look like an email service.
-Use your & my real email addresses instead.
+Use your & our real email addresses instead.

 If you encounter a problem with your lab, and I ask you to email me a zip of the project folder (so we don't mess up your repo) and of